Learn Lock picking: A Guide On How To Pick A Lock

 Now check out the channel from the Lockpicking Lawyer.
 A veritable treasure trove of pick videos.

-You can now open a ton of locks.
+You can now pick a ton of locks.
 Congrats.

 The Better Way To Pick A Lock(Step 2)